JulianHayward/Azure-MG-Sub-Governance-Reporting/setup/azure-web-app.md

 ## Manual setup

 ### Prerequisites
-* Deploy a simple webapp on Azure.
+* Deploy a Web App on Azure.
 This can be the smallest SKU or a FREE SKU.
 It doesn't matter whether you choose Windows or Linux as the platform
 ![alt text](../img/webapp_create.png "Azure Web App Create")
 * Step through the configuration.
 I typically use the Code for the publish and then select the Runtime stack that you standardize on
 ![alt text](../img/webapp_configure.png "Azure Web App Configure")